chazlarson/Media-Scripts/Kometa/README.md

 POSTER_DEPTH=20                              # grab this many posters [0 grabs all]
-POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library PMM_CONFIG_DIR=/opt/pmm/Plex-Meta-Manager/config/ # path to Plex-Meta-Manager config directory
+POSTER_DOWNLOAD=0                            # if set to 0, generate a script rather than downloading POSTER_CONSOLIDATE=1                         # if set to 0, posters are separated into folders by library KOMETA_CONFIG_DIR=/opt/pmm/Kometa/config/ # path to Kometa config directory

 # ORIGINAL TO ASSETS
 USE_ASSET_FOLDERS=1                          # should the asset directory use asset folders?